alperkocatas/enhanced-uml-connectors/README.md

 - Use the run-configurations provided below to run the model transformations for the example ehanced connectors.
 - On MacOS or Linux, cd into directory AlfRefImp-1.1.0k/dist/alf and Use "chmod +x alfc" command to grant execute permissions for the alfc Alf compiler.

+## Importing Projects into Workspace
+- Open Eclipse Papyrus, then select File->Import.
+Then select "Existing projects into workspace".
+- Select the root directory of this repository in the field "Select root directory".
+- Select all the projects and click Finish.

 ## Run configurations for EcTransformer.java
 There are four run configurations under the directory /org.ec.transform.java which can be used to transform each of the example connectors presented in the article:
 - **EcTransformer_RoundRobinRequester.launch:** Run configuration for transforming the Round Robin Requester Connector E1 Model.
 [Sample output](https://github.com/alperkocatas/enhanced-uml-connectors/blob/main/ExampleOutput_RoundRobinRequester.md).